Microsoft Foundry – BYO AI Gateway – Part 3

 Foundry resource architecture

 Here is where the new connection type introduced in Foundry comes to the rescue.
 Before I dive into the details of that, I think it’s helpful to level set a bit on the resource hierarchy within Foundry.
 At the top is the top-level Azure resource referred to as the Foundry service which under the hood is a Cognitive Services account.
-The relevant resources for this discussion beneath that are projects, deployments, and connections.
-Projects are containers connections (at the management plane) for agents (at the data plane), deployments for models which are made available to all projects within the account, and connections which can also be created at the account level and shared across all projects.
+The relevant resources for this discussion are below the account resource and are projects, deployments, and connections.
+Projects serve a few purposes with two of them being logical boundaries around connections (at the management plane) and agents (at the data plane) provisioned under the projects.
+Deployments of models (such as GPT-5) are children of the account and are made available to all projects within the account.
+The account can also have connections objects which can be shared across projects.

 Relevant resource hierarchy

 For the purposes of this discussion, I’m going to focus on the connection objects.
-Connection objects can be created at the account level and project level.
-In the standard agent configuration, you’ll create a number of different connections out of the gates including connections to Cosmos, AI Search, and Azure Storage.
-Additional common connections could be to an App Insights instance for tracing or a Grounding With Bing Search resource.
+Connection objects can be created at the account level and project level as discussed above.
+In the standard agent configuration, you’ll create a number of different connections during setup including connections to Cosmos, AI Search, and Azure Storage.
+Additional common connections could be to an App Insights instance for tracing or a Grounding With Bing Search resource to use with the Grounding with Bing tool.
 Connection objects will contain some type of pointer, like a URI and a credential.
 That credential is usually API Key, some Entra ID-based authentication mechanism, or general OAuth.

 Connections are created at the account level when the Foundry account itself needs to access them.
 This could be for the usage of Content Understanding, to a Key Vault for storing connection secrets (API keys) in a customer subscription, an an App Insights instance used for tracing.
 From what I’ve observed, you will create connections at the account level if they need to be shared across all projects OR they’re used by the Foundry resource in general vs some type of project construct.
-These connections are also created at the project level.
+Connections used by projects can also be created at the project level.
 When you provision a standard agent for example, you’ll create connection objects to the Cosmos DB, Storage Account, and AI Search resources mentioned above.
 The new category of connections for this post will be created at the project level.
+I’d had mixed behavior with how effectively connection objects at the account can be used downstream by the projects.

 APIM and Model Gateway Connections

-The BYO AI Gateway feature uses a new type of connection category of ApiManagement and ModelGateway.
-These objects are the glue that allow the Foundry agents to funnel requests for models through the AI Gateway the connections point to.
+The BYO AI Gateway feature uses two new types of connection categories: ApiManagement and ModelGateway.
+These objects are the glue that allow the Foundry native agents to route requests for models through an AI Gateway.
 When we’re connecting to an APIM instance, you should ideally use the ApiManagement category and when you’re connecting to a third-party category you’ll use the ModelGateway category.

 As of the date of this blog post, these connection objects have the following schema (relevant properties to this discussion only):